-Our top choices among the best soccer cleats for high arches this year are:
+Our topmost choices for the best soccer cleats for high arches:

-- Non-leather cleat: Nike Mercurial Superfly 8 Elite, a super lightweight speed cleat with a perfect blend of comfort, flexibility, support, and shock absorption.
-It has an added ankle support through a Dynamic Fit collar.
+- Synthetic: Nike Zoom Mercurial Superfly 9 — a super lightweight speed cleat with a perfect blend of comfort, flexibility, support, and shock absorption.
+It has added ankle support through a Dynamic Fit collar.

 If you have high arches (also known as pes cavus), your foot will have instability, which can cause ankle sprains.
-This happens when your foot is fully planted on the ground, and your ankle has no choice but to move to the side to get your balance.
+It happens when your foot has full contact with the ground, and your ankle has no choice but to move to the side to get your balance.

 The high-arched foot will add more pressure to the ball of the foot even when standing.
-And the actual cause of this problem gait may still be unclear.
-As a sign, plenty of the people who have high arches got it from birth.
+Surprisingly, the actual cause of this problem gait may still be unclear.
+As a sign, many of the people who have high arches got it from birth.

-But if your foot is flexible and you don’t have an abnormally high arch, there’s no need to worry about it.
-Just make sure you don’t have any existing foot injuries, and you’ll be okay on the soccer field.
-In fact, we have seen plenty of soccer players with high arches who can play a full 90 minutes with no issues.
+However, if your foot is flexible and you do not have an abnormally high arch, there’s no need to worry about it.
+Just make sure you do not have any existing foot injuries, and you will be okay on the soccer field.
+In fact, we have seen many soccer players with high arches who can play 90 minutes without any issues.

 Table of Contents

-- What are the Best Soccer Cleats High-arched Foot?
+- What are the Best Soccer Cleats High-arched Feet?

 - Best Football Boots for High Arches